Dolphin Drilling raises $45 million for rig mobilisation & reactivation

 Moreover, prior to completion of the private placement, the firm will, directly and indirectly, acquire, by way of a share-swap agreement, 100 per cent of the shares in Dolphin Drilling Holdings Limited, the current top company of the Dolphin Drilling group against the issuance of consideration shares to the existing shareholders.
 The completion of the private placement by the settlement of offer shares toward investors is conditional upon the company’s corporate resolutions, completion of the share swap, and certain other customary conditions.

 S.D.
-Standard ETC underlined that there can be no guarantee that these conditions will be fulfilled within the time required for settlement on 12 September 2022.
+Standard ETC underlines that there can be no guarantee that these conditions will be fulfilled within the time required for settlement on 12 September 2022.
 If these conditions have not been fulfilled by 1 October 2022, the private placement will be cancelled.
 Following the closing of the private placement, Dolphin Drilling will apply for its shares to be registered on Euronext Growth Oslo.
 Once this is approved by the Oslo Stock Exchange, the first day of the listing is expected to be in mid-October 2022.

 S.D.
-Standard ETC underscored that the net proceeds from the private placement will primarily be used by Dolphin Drilling to finance the special periodic survey (SPS) and mobilisation of the Blackford Dolphin rig and reactivation of the Borgland Dolphin rig as well as general corporate purposes and working capital.
+Standard ETC underscores that the net proceeds from the private placement will primarily be used by Dolphin Drilling to finance the special periodic survey (SPS) and mobilisation of the Blackford Dolphin rig and reactivation of the Borgland Dolphin rig as well as general corporate purposes and working capital.

 The Norwegian drilling contractor owns three harsh environment semi-submersibles which have been rebuilt with 5th/6th generation topsides.
 Recently, the company received a letter of award (LoA) for the Blackford Dolphin rig in Nigeria at $232,500 per day plus a mobilisation fee of $12 million, starting in late 2022.
 The Blackford Dolphin is a semi-submersible drilling rig of an Enhanced Aker H-3 design built in 1974.